al6x/salejs/readme.md

 and `git checkout master` to set project to the latest state.

 - HTML Mockups - `html-mockups`.

+## How to add language

+1. Add new language to `client/languages`.
+2. Add new language to `server/languages`.

 ## How to install NodeJS